pradyutnair/spai/README.md

 ## 📋 Introduction

-This repository presents an analysis and extension of **SPAI (Spectral-spatial Processing for Authenticity Identification)**, a state-of-the-art approach for detecting image manipulations and deepfakes.
+This repository presents an analysis and extension of **SPAI (Spectral AI-Generated Image Detector)**, a state-of-the-art approach for detecting image manipulations and deepfakes.
 SPAI introduces a novel paradigm that leverages frequency domain analysis combined with vision transformers to identify subtle artifacts in manipulated images that are often imperceptible to human observers.

 > 💡 **Key Insight**: SPAI's breakthrough lies in recognizing that manipulated images exhibit distinct frequency reconstruction patterns compared to authentic images.